Deadly Immune Response in War Casualties, Heart Attacks, Strokes, Car Accidents

 "We're rapidly moving toward therapeutic application," Krishna said.

-*Press Release by Eastern Virginia Medical School: Disabled World makes no warranties or representations in connection therewith.
+(i)This information is from an external source (Eastern Virginia Medical School).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.